 - Under Health Promotion Division, click on the Research link to read about the projects that faculty members in that Division are involved in.
-If you decide to come to the School of Public Health, you will have the opportunity to choose between completing a Thesis and taking the Capstone Culminating Experience option.
+If you decide to come to the School of Public Health, you will have the opportunity to choose between completing a Thesis and taking the Culminating Experience option.
 If you decide to complete the thesis option you can get involved in many different research projects such as those listed on the Research sites for each Division.

 - Get some volunteer or work experience in an area of Dietetics Practice (Foodservice, Research, Community Health, Education, Clinical Dietetics, etc.).
 If you cannot find a paid position, try volunteering for WIC, Meals on Wheels, hospitals, Public Health Dept., etc. The Admissions Committee for the Dietetic Internship ranks your application on the paid / unpaid hours in each of these areas.

 - Start reviewing for your GRE.
 It is never too early to do this.
 Applicants are encouraged to take the GRE as early as possible.

 - Plan to visit our campus.
 You are welcome to make an appointment to visit the campus and learn more about the Dietetic Internship Program.
 Please contact: Jeanne Piga-Plunkett (firstname.lastname@example.org) or Laura Moore (email@example.com).

 - Read the FAQs and check out our Life in Campus Cities page.

 Contact us if you have any questions at firstname.lastname@example.org.